microsoft/atlas-design/.changeset/early-experts-wave.md

 '@microsoft/atlas-site': patch
 ---

-Updated hero markup.
+Updated markup for hero-details.
 Removing an unneeded class and adding an atomic for the hero-details use case.